mesosphere-backup/dcos-cassandra-service/README.md

 | dynamicSnitchUpdateIntervalInMs | integer | The time interval, in ms, for node score calculation.
 This is a CPU intensive operation.
 Reducing this interval should be performed with extreme caution. |

 #### Global Key Cache Configuration

 The partition key cache is a cache of the partition index for a Cassandra table.
 It is enabled by setting the parameter when creating the table.
-Using the key cache, instead of relying on the OS page cache can decrease CPU and memory utilization.
+Using the key cache instead of relying on the OS page cache can decrease CPU and memory utilization.
 However, as the value associated with keys in the partition index is not cached along with key, reads that utilize the key cache will still require that row values be read from storage media, through the OS page cache.
 The following configuraiton items control the system global configuration for key caches.

 | Property                 | Type    | Description     |
 | ------------------------ | ------- | --------------- |